apatrikis/timetracker-server/README.md

 ### Requirements
 1. Unpack another Glassfish application server that will be used exclusively for CI.
-1. Open the servers web administration console and deploy `Jenkins`.
+1. Start the server, open the servers web administration console and deploy `Jenkins`.

 Usually, a real life project will have it's own CI server.
 For case of this demonstartion, we will install the CI application server on the same machine.

 ### Initial configuration
 #### Configure Glassfish
 For simplicity, we assume no development is taking place when the CI application server is running.
 Otherwise, we would have to assign dedicated ports to the Glasfish server, the same way we did for the Arquillian server.

 #### Jenkins
-**<< TODO >>**
+The configuration of jenkins is related to
+- the general configuration of application paths like `JDK`, `GIT` and `Maven`
+- the project specific configuration, including
+  - where to find the sources
+  - which branches to build
+  - dependencies to other builds
+  - preconditions and postconditions

+A documentation off all this options is quiet excessive, therefore three configuration files are provided as a configuration reference.
+See : \timetracker-server\main\setup\jenkins

 ### Execution
-Jenkis is runnig within the application server and is checking the repository for changes automaticaly.
-In case of changes, a build is triggered without the need of manual intervention.
+Jenkis is runnig on http://localhost:8080/jenkins within the application server and is checking the repository for changes automaticaly.
+In case of changes and appropriate setup, a build is triggered without the need of manual intervention.

 Oppon successful build and test execution the created artifact usually would be uploaded automatically into a artifact repository like `Sonatype Nexus`.